inmanta/inmanta-core/docs/quickstart.rst

 create configuration modules that handle the heterogeneity of different operating systems.
 The current value refers to Fedora.
 To deploy this on Ubuntu, change this value to ubuntu::ubuntu1404.
 The *ip* attribute is the IP address of this host.
-In this introduction we define this attribute manually, later on we will let Impera manage this automatically.
+In this introduction we define this attribute manually, later on we will let Inmanta manage this automatically.

 Lines 6 and 7 deploy an httpd server and mysql server on our server.